Column: What the #CancelNetflix Boycott is Missing

 Calling on Netflix to censor this film is to not want to look in the mirror.
 It's to turn a blind eye on the social problems "Cuties" asks us to face, consider, think about and discuss.

 Let me know what you think of the movie if you watch it!

 Read my parental review for Common Sense Media here.

-I also wrote about the controversy for The Daily Record (click on the photo below):
+Follow-up on the controversy in The Daily Record (click on the photo below):